 - Health Services

 - Family and Community Involvement

-Members of the Laveen Wellness Committee include the Laveen Child Nutrition Department, dietitians, nutritionists, teachers, behavioral staff, instructional coaches, fitness instructors and coordinators, Maricopa County Department of Public Health, and more.
+Members of the Laveen Wellness Committee include the Laveen Child Nutrition Department, dietitians, nutritionists, teachers, behavioral staff, instructional coaches, fitness instructors, coordinators, Maricopa County Department of Public Health, parents, and more.
 Are you looking to join the conversation?
 Do you have a passion for health and wellness?
-Email Bethany Hultstrand, RDN.
+Email Jennifer Gordon.

 Meetings Notes and Agendas